 No question on Red Wing leather!
 The Brown Taos Leather would last for years; treated well for final output.
 There are multiple layers sewn together.
 The heel has a welt construction which is good for a hard worker.

 The CuShin tongue is fluffy; these provide adequate support to your shin.
 The collar is softer and unusually curved which will help you during wearing the boots and bending down while at work.
 Lighter solid material reduces weight, you might feel like you are wearing tennis shoes ( A heavy pair of tennis shoes!)

 Insole, Midsole, Shank and Arch Support

 Insole: DynaForce insole system is innovative.
-Absorbing pressure and shock, providing good balance of support and top notch comfort- you can’t ignore DynaForce.
+Absorbing pressure and shock, providing the right balance of support and top-notch comfort- you can’t ignore DynaForce.